janis-commerce/sls-api-upload/README.md

 *Required*

-This is used to indicate field name where filter in database
+This is used to indicate field name for filter in database

 ```js
 	...